‘We got him’: Florida trucker arrested in 1996 rape, murder of Michigan woman

 “We would love to know who did this to her.
 It wasn’t right for any of the girls to have this done to them.
 Just terrible,” Navitskas said tearfully. “(Sharon) was a loving sister, a loving daughter and a loving mother to two children, and we miss her so bad.”

-Navitskas said her sister was three to five months pregnant when she was killed.
+Navitskas said her sister was 3-5 months pregnant when she was killed.

 “So there’s a baby we don’t even know,” she said. “(Sharon) wanted everything out of life for her children.
 I don’t know who she got hooked up with on the drugs.
 When she first got into it, she wanted to get clean for her children, but then she got so far into the crack, it took her downhill… It was just terrible to see her on the streets.
 I hated seeing her there.”